marionettejs/backbone.marionette/docs/marionette.module.md

 ```

 If all of the module's functionality is defined inside its class, then the class can be passed in directly.
-Please note, above example is not working one.
-Usually you don't want to override constructor.
-If you provide empty one like above neither initializer nor callbacks work.
 `MyApp.module("Foo", FooModule)`